Railway accident: Types of accidents

 The classification of railway accidents—both in terms of cause and effect—is a valuable aid in studying railway accidents in order to help to prevent similar ones occurring in the future.
-Systematic investigation for over 150 years has led to the railways' excellent safety record (compared, for example, with road transport).
+Systematic investigation for over 150 years has led to railways' excellent safety record compared, for example, with road transport.

 Ludwig von Stockert (1913) proposed a classification of accidents by their effects (consequences) – e.g., head-on-collisions, rear-end collisions, derailments.
 Schneider and Mase (1968) proposed an additional classification by causes – e.g., driver's errors, signalmen's errors, mechanical faults.
 Similar categorisations had been made by implication in previous books e.g. Rolt (1956), but Stockert's and Schneider/Mase's are more systematic and complete.
 With minor changes, they represent best knowledge.